OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Check whether you can attach a debugger directly, using Xcode.
 Next, check if you can debug the app on a jailbroken device after Clutching it.
 This is done using the debug-server which comes from the BigBoss repository at Cydia.

-Note: if the application is equiped with anti-reverse engineering controls, then the debugger can be detected and stopped.
+Note: if the application is equipped with anti-reverse engineering controls, then the debugger can be detected and stopped.

 ### Finding Debugging Symbols